 What gives a destination like Greece its singular identity?
 The key sights, the cultural experiences, the local specialties – these are essentials.
 But the thing that stays with us most from our travels is not a gorgeous Instagram feed, but the very essence of a place.
 Travel at its most transformative goes to the very heart of a culture.
 Thank you for visiting Provocolate, where I share fresh destinations and hope to enhance your travel experience through well-researched information and unique details.
 I’m Amber Charmei, and I started Provocolate (incidentally, not to provoke; it unites the Greek word for sheep – provata – with the word chocolate) to share details about culture, history, cuisine, and anything else that enriches our enjoyment of a destinations.
 You’ll also practical information, details of getting around.
 Most of all though, I hope to share pleasurable essentials – the flavors, the texture, the authentic experiences that give a place its unique character – those things we remember most.

-I’m originally from Manhattan, and came to live in Greece years ago to keep enjoying that same slightly chaotic intimacy of urban life, but with a Mediterranean accent, better weather, and sweeter tomatoes.
-I write a lot about Thessaloniki, an urban center for 23 centuries.
-This high-energy (yet extremely laid-back) Mediterranean port is as justifiably famous for its nightlife and dynamic contemporary culture as it is for its long multi-cultural history.
+I’m originally from Manhattan, and came to live in Thessaloniki years ago to keep enjoying that same slightly chaotic intimacy of urban life, but with a Mediterranean accent, better weather, and sweeter tomatoes.
+An urban center for 23 centuries, this high-energy (yet extremely laid-back) Mediterranean port is as justifiably famous for its nightlife and dynamic contemporary culture as it is for its long multi-cultural history.
 This is a different Greece, rich in monuments from its Roman and Ottoman eras, precious traces of centuries of vibrant Jewish presence, many Byzantine UNESCO world heritage sights, and lots of Belle Epoque glamour.
-Extremely beautiful, curving around one of Europe’s longest waterfronts, Thessaloniki quickly becomes a favorite with everyone who visits for the first time.
-Here’s how to get the most out of you visit to Thessaloniki – a quality European destination which is happily still relatively untouched by mass tourism.
+Still relatively untouched by mass tourism, extremely beautiful, and curving around one of Europe’s longest waterfronts, Thessaloniki quickly becomes a favorite with everyone who visits for the first time.
+I like writing about Thessaloniki so much that I decided to create a whole separate blog dedicated to the getting the most out of the city – please visit Thessaloniki Local for more on Thessaloniki and the region, including glamorous and wild Halkidiki.

 You’ll also find here some of my favorite European destinations.
 Many are very easy to combine with your trip to Greece.
 As always, there will be plenty of cuisine and cocktails along with history and adventure.
 Thanks very much for reading, and please join me on my travels on Instagram, Facebook, and Twitter.
 I hope you have an enriching experience in Greece, and wherever else your travels take you.